JUSH334/blockchain-activity3-castro/README.md

+*NOTE: No metamask screenshot as it was not able to run on the network.

 # Gas-Aware Airdrop Implementation

 The CampusCreditV2 airdrop function demonstrates gas optimization through four key techniques that achieve measurable gas savings compared to individual transfers.
 Testing with 3 recipients receiving 10 tokens each shows the batch airdrop consumed 94,999 gas versus 104,780 gas for individual transfers, representing a 9.33% gas savings and 4.12% fee reduction.